Competition "Who cycles the most?" 2023

-From August 1 to September 30, 2020, employees from companies and institutes on the Berlin-Buch campus will once again compete in the "Who cycles the most?" competition.
-This year it is important to defend the winner's cup of the campus of 2019.
+From May 1 to June 30, 2023, employees from companies and institutes on the Berlin-Buch campus will once again compete in the "Who cycles the most?" competition.
+This year, the aim is to bring the winner's trophy back to Buch after a 3rd place finish in 2022.
 When awarding points for the “mehrwert Berlin Cup”, both the kilometers driven and the number of employees taking part count.

 Cycling competition “Who cycles the most?”
 2019